Demand Deposits Meaning

-Checking accounts helps in improving the short-term liquidity for small business by providing easy access to cash when needed due to working capital requirements.
+Checking accounts helps in improving the short-term liquidity for small businesses by providing easy access to cash when needed due to working capital requirements.

 #2 – Savings/Term Deposit Accounts

-There are also sweep-in and sweep-out facility in this product where you can easily transfer money from one deposit product to another as per your standing instructions to the bank.
-For example, Banks such as Barclay’s issues term deposits to corporate customers which are known as Wholesale term deposits and when issued to retail customers known as Retail Deposits.
+There are also sweep-in and sweep-out facility in this product.
+In this, you can easily transfer money from one deposit product to another as per your standing instructions to the bank.
+E.g., Banks such as Barclay’s issues term deposits to corporate customers known as Wholesale term deposits, whereas, when issued to retail customers, it is known as Retail Deposits.